Best Electric Car finance deals - April 2025

 Wider concerns about running an EV, particularly as your only car, are well documented.
 But aside from range anxiety and charger drama, many electric drivers report being pleasantly satisfied with the results of making the electric switch.

-It's also worth considering your overall running costs should be much lower if you lease an EV, as you won't be paying for fuel any more, tax rates are lower, ULEZ or other clean air zones are no longer a worry, and you'll be making a small contribution to lowering emissions, too.
+It's also worth considering your overall running costs should be much lower if you finance an EV, as you won't be paying for fuel any more, tax rates are lower, ULEZ or other clean air zones are no longer a worry, and you'll be making a small contribution to lowering emissions, too.